Skip to content

 Test before you commit

-Any software worth using should offer a free trial or free tier.
+Any software worth using should offer a free tier or another way to test it on real jobs before you pay.
 Use it on real jobs.
 See how long it takes to build a quote.
 Check whether the vehicle you're working on is in the database.
 Send a quote to a test customer and see how it looks.
 Real-world testing beats any feature comparison.

 Consider the total cost, not just the subscription price